AminaAzzmouri/skillfolio-backend/README.md

   - Add validations or additional fields if needed
   - Integrate with frontend endpoints

+---

+- **feature/project-model:**

+  **Purpose:** Implement the Project model, allowing users to document their projects and link them with certificates.
+This branch focuses on building a structure where achievements and certificates can be contextualized with practical applications (projects).

+  **Current Status:**

+  - Project model created in `users/models.py`
+  - Admin registration completed
+  - Serializer and views prepared
+  - URLs configured for CRUD operations
+  - Initial fields: title, description, related certificate, created_at

+  **Next Steps:**

+  - Add guided questions to help users describe their projects (e.g., problem solved, tools used, impact achieved)
+  - Introduce project status (planned, in progress, completed)
+  - Connect projects to specific skills for better tracking
+  - Test API endpoints for projects and prepare for frontend integration

+---

 - **fix/<fix-name>:** Bug fixes

+---

 - **experiment/<experiment-name>:** Experimental changes